-There are many reasons why we are moving to a 1:1 environment.
+There are many reasons why we have a BYOD environment.
 We have been on a journey to integrate ICT more seamlessly into our teaching and learning for some time and BYOD (Bring Your Own Device) is another step in this journey for us.
-Going 1:1 will be a process and we do not expect or want this to happen immediately.
-The reasons outlined in our community evening for continuing our growth in ICT towards 1:1 and using ICT in our classrooms were;
+The reasons outlined in our community evening for continuing our growth and using ICT in our classrooms were;

 - Our students are online from birth and this is their world and how they learn